 Landfill Gas Management Equipment

-Autonomous Wellhead Monitoring and Tuning
+Landfill Wellhead Monitoring and Tuning

-The future of landfill management is here.
 The Meerkat System automatically measures gas, pressure, temperature, flow, and composition, then adjusts vacuum pressure in real time to keep the entire wellfield balanced.
 By maintaining optimal conditions across the field, Meerkat improves gas capture, reduces emissions, and eliminates the need for constant manual tuning.

 Landfills manage gas through what’s known as a Gas Collection and Control System, or GCCS.
 The system consists of perforated pipes buried within the waste mass and connected to a vacuum that draws gas to a flare or energy recovery facility.
 The flow of gas is regulated by wellheads, and large landfills can have hundreds of them.
 Operators currently sample and adjust these wells manually on a regular basis, which is time intensive.
 Tuning is also difficult because changes at one wellhead can influence nearby wells, and the effects of adjustments may take several hours to appear.